munir-zarea/munir-zarea.github.io/_projects/Analysis of Shark Fluid Dynamics to Guide Satellite Tag Development/index.md

 ---
 layout: post
 title: Hydrodynamic Analysis of Sharks to Guide Satellite Tag Design
-description: In this project, completed as part of my undergraduate capstone at Oregon State University, I analyzed the hydrodynamic impact of satellite telemetry tags on sharks.
+description: In this project, completed as part of my undergraduate capstone assignment at Oregon State University, I analyzed the hydrodynamic impact of satellite telemetry tags on sharks.
 Using CFD modeling and wind tunnel validation, the team and I developed a repeatable methodology to evaluate tag-induced drag and lift across different shark species.

 skills:
 - CFD